Last updated on May 12, 2026

 Murmuring Mystic | Illustration by Mark Winters

 What are your favorite instant and sorcery payoffs?
-What legendary creatures make the best commanders for spell slinger decks?
-Let me know in the comments, or over on Draftsim’s Twitter/X.
+What legendary creatures make the best commanders for spellslinger decks?
+Let me know in the comments, or over in Draftsim's Discord.
+While you're at it, check out The Daily Upkeep newsletter to catch up on all the latest MTG news.

 Thanks for reading!
 Keep casting!